junaidkaps/paxos_challenge/README.md

 --log-opt max-file=3 --log-opt max-size=1k.
 ```
 The rotation can be viewed under the /var/lib/docker/container/containerID/ - The file will only rotate once it reaches a size of 1K and it will only rotate upto 3 files.
 The application logs all requests that are made to the application.
-Run a few requests to allow the log output to reach 1K to see the rotation.
+Run a few requests (at least 5)  to allow the log output to reach 1K to see the rotation.

 3. Configure SSL for the service: While HTTPS is supported in this application, the certificate and key provided are self-signed samples.
 As a result, curl will throw
 the following error: